Accessibility Widget for Website. No-code - Poper

 Bundled with popups, forms, consent, more widgets

-Comparison reflects publicly listed pricing and features as of 2026.
+Comparison reflects external competitor positioning.
 Verify current details on each provider's site.
 The disability community has documented criticism of all overlay vendors; Poper recommends pairing any widget with manual remediation.

 Compliance directors and digital leads who pair Poper with manual audits.

 We added Poper alongside a manual WCAG audit.
-The widget covers the visitor-facing controls and the statement page.
-The remediation work fixed the deeper issues.
-Together, that is what our outside counsel signed off on.
+The widget covers the visitor-facing controls.
+The remediation work fixed the deeper issues in our source code.

 Jennifer Martinez